Skip to main content

 Occupancy analytics | Vertex AI

-The occupancy analytics model can be used to count the number of people or vehicles, based on specific inputs that you add to the video frames.
-Compared with the person and vehicle detection model, the occupancy analysis model offers advanced features.
-These features are active zone count, line cross count, and dwell detection.
+The Occupancy analytics model lets you count the number of people and vehicles based on specific inputs that you add to your video frames.
+Compared with the people and vehicle detection model, the occupancy analysis model provides advanced features.
+These features are active zone counting, line crossing counting, and dwell detection.

 Vertex AI Agent Builder